-Buenos Aires Day Trip to Lujan & Carlos Keen
+Day Trip to Carlos Keen, Argentina

 How to Visit Carlos Keen

-Unfortunately, there’s no way to get here with public transportation.
+Unfortunately, there’s no easy way to get here with public transportation.
 The plus side is that this makes Carlos Keen a spot that’s really off the beaten track for tourists.

 Try to visit on a Saturday, the traffic of everyone coming back to the city from their weekend away on Sunday night is brutal.

 Where to eat in Carlos Keen